Mobile Processor Benchmarks - Antutu and GeekBenchMark Comparison

 Hisilicon surprised the world by launching its flagship Kirin 9000 processor which is fabricated on a 5nm chipset, We may see this powerful processor in upcoming phones.
 It is the most powerful processor launched by Hisilicon ever.

-Ranking of Mid-End Processors according to their Geekbench score(Single-core):
+Ranking of Mid-Range Processors according to their Geekbench score(Single-core):

 - Apple A14 - 1602